minprog/app-studio/40 Projects/30 Restaurant/10 Assignment.md

 ### Setting up a connection with the API

 To set up a connection with the API, we will make use of the [Volley Library](https://developer.android.com/training/volley/index.html) for Android.
 To make this work you will need to add a dependency to your app's `build.gradle` file, as per so: `compile 'com.android.volley:volley:1.0.0'` This will allow you to use the libary's functionalities in your app.
 You can follow the guide and example code on using a `newRequestQueue` on [this](https://developer.android.com/training/volley/simple.html) in order to set up your connection with the API.
 If everything goes well, you can now do something useful with your API response in the `onResponse` method!

+For some interaction with the API, you will need to use `POST` instead of `GET`.
+For this you can use the [Volley Library](https://developer.android.com/training/volley/simple.html) as well!

 ## Designing the user interface